Your Directors hereby present their Annual Report together with the audited accountsof the Company for the financial year ended 31st March 2020.

 (A) a firm of auditors or company secretaries in practice or cost auditors of theCompany or its holding subsidiary or associate Company; or

 (B) any legal or a consulting firm that has or had any transaction with the Companyits holding subsidiary or associate Company amounting to ten per cent or more of thegross turnover of such firm;

 (iii) held together with any relatives two per cent or more of the total voting powerof the Company; or

-The Board of Directors met 4 times during the period April to March in the year 2016-17on the following dates:
+The Board of Directors met 4 times during the period April to March in the year2019-2020 on the following dates:

 The performance of the Company's Key Managerial Personnel Whole time Director andEmployees is measured on the progress being made on the strategic vision of the Companyand Profitability.
 Progress against the strategic vision of the Company is measured bycontinued improvement in Gross Margin and share of the Foods business in the total NetSales of the Company.
 Profitability is measured using Profit After Tax as a singlemeasure.

 The details as required under Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is being provided as an Annexure B to thisReport.

 The Company has formulated a Remuneration Policy in line with the requirements of theCompanies Act 2013.
 The performance evaluation of independent directors is done by theentire Board of Directors (excluding the director being evaluated).
 On the basis of thereport of performance evaluation it shall be determined whether to extend or continue theterm of appointment of the independent directors.